Registration for the 2025 festival is closed and final.

 - Appropriate for all levels of birders, ages 10 and up.

-- Meet at Loaf N Jug gas station, 6857 Space Village Ave, CS, 80915 (map).
+- Meet at 6:30 am at the Loaf N Jug gas station, 6857 Space Village Ave, CS, 80915 (map).
+This is the only formal bathroom stop during this field trip.

 - Cost: Included with festival registration.